Social Sciences (CertHE)

 - IS3159 Research project in information systems.

-To be eligible for the Diploma in Economics you must:
+To be eligible for the CertHE in Social Sciences you must:

 - normally be 18 years or older before 31 December in the year you first register with the University